-Upon completion of the Master’s defense, a final version of the thesis that has been revised, if necessary, and approved by the committee must be submitted to the Office of Graduate Studies.
+Upon completion of the Master’s presentation and defense, a final version of the thesis that has been revised, if necessary, and approved by the committee must be submitted to the Office of the Associate Dean for Graduate Studies.
 Templates illustrating the mandated formats for submission are available online.

 Application for Graduation

 Candidates for graduation must file an official application for graduation in the Office of the Associate Dean for Graduate Studies in the first month of the term in which graduation is expected.

 At least two weeks before the final examination, the student provides the Graduate Program Administrator with the title of the dissertation and the time and place for its oral presentation to the public.
 This information is published in The Neurotransmitter, and is sent to all appropriate departments of the University for posting.

 Final Oral Examination